 HashMicro Supply Chain Management is designed to centralise inventory, purchasing, and fulfilment so teams do not manage operations across separate tools.
 It focuses on day to day execution such as stock visibility, replenishment timing, and smoother handoffs from warehouse work to delivery updates.

 The platform also mentions an AI assistant feature in development called Hashy AI, intended to help users run tasks and check progress through simple commands.
-Integration is positioned as a key part of the setup, so businesses can connect sales channels and existing systems to keep data consistent across operations.
+Integration is positioned as a key part of the setup, so Businesses can connect sales channels and existing systems through automated data exchange to keep information consistent across operations.

 Features: